Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency

 \subsection{Fisher information by photon counting}

-Now we consider the scheme of absorption spectroscopy, as shown in FIG.\ref{Fig1} (b).
-A prepared light source sends the light field to the atomic medium for detection.
-For the measurement part of absorption spectroscopy, that considers a simple detection way of photon-number-counting.
+Now consider the absorption spectroscopy scheme, as shown in FIG.\ref{Fig1} (b).
+The prepared light source sends the light field to the atomic medium for detection.
+For the measurement part of absorption spectroscopy, consider a means of simple detection by photon-number-counting.
 To estimate the lower bound of the variance of any parameter $\theta$ in the spectrum, we consider the Cram{\'e}r-Rao bound \cite{cramer1999mathematical},

 where $F(\theta)$ is the Fisher information (FI) for estimating the information of parameter $\theta$ in a specific measurement scheme with a given quantum state of the probe light.
 Here we calculate FI by the form of